 What is Deaf Culture?

-Although some may consider being deaf or hard of hearing a physical difference, many consider it to be a cultural/linguistic identity.
-As Carol Padden and Tom Humphries described in their book, Deaf In America: Voices From A Culture, "we use the lowercase deaf when referring to the audiological condition of not hearing, and the uppercase Deaf when referring to a particular group of deaf people who share a language-American Sign Language (ASL) - and a culture…fewer than 10 percent are born to parents who are also Deaf.
-Consequently, in contrast to the situation in most cultures, the great majority of individuals within the community of Deaf people do not join it at birth."
+We use the lowercase deaf when referring to the audiological condition of not hearing, and the uppercase Deaf when referring to a particular group of deaf people who share a language – American Sign Language (ASL) – and a culture….
+Fewer than 10 percent are born to parents who are also Deaf.
+Consequently, in contrast to the situation in most cultures, the great majority of individuals within the community of Deaf people do not join it at birth.

 Because in the Deaf Community deafness is regarded to be a cultural phenomenon, rather than a disabling condition, it can be considered offensive to use the words “hearing impaired” or “disabled.”
 The terms “deaf” or “hard of hearing” are more acceptable.

-Deaf culture is also relevant in that many of the decisions we make as parents have a Deaf perspective.
-Where your child attends school, what communication choice you make, whether you choose to pursue a cochlear implant all may have a Deaf Culture perspective.
+Deaf Culture is also relevant in that many of the decisions we make as parents have a Deaf perspective.
+Where your child attends school, what communication option you choose, or whether you decide to pursue a cochlear implant all may have a Deaf Culture perspective.
 In weighing options for your child, it is important to know how some members in the Deaf Community view that decision so you understand the reactions you may encounter later on.

-The Deaf Community can offer many benefits.
-Membership can offer improved self-esteem, sense of pride in one's history, respect and use of sign language, emphasis on one's strengths, community acceptance, and fellowship.
-There are many Deaf churches, Deaf political and social organizations.
-Knowledge of, or your child's participation in, events hosted by such organizations can provide modeling of sign language by native users, adult mentoring, and your child's feeling of support by others like himself.
-Many members of the Deaf Community are well informed about current technology/devices that can be of benefit in everyday life, simply because they use them often.
+There are many Deaf churches, political, and social organizations.
+Knowledge of, or your child's participation in, events hosted by such organizations can provide modeling of sign language by native users, adult mentoring, and your child's feeling of support by others like himself or herself.
+Many members of the Deaf Community are well informed about current technology and devices that can be of benefit in everyday life, simply because they use them often.

 Regardless of a parents’ degree of involvement in the Deaf Community, adult role models who are deaf or hard of hearing can have a huge positive impact on the life of child.
 All children want to know they are not alone.
-Parents who meet adult role models can be assured their child will have a successful future.
+Parents who meet adult role models can find reassurance that their child will have a successful future.
 Parents are strongly encouraged to seek out individuals who are willing to share their precious gift of life experience to foster their child’s self-esteem.